lisaljy/UST-W17-SSC/README.md

 # UST-W17
 Computer simulation of signal source detection

-* experiment 1:
+experiment 1:

-Examing the effectiveness of different algorithms in the case of non-coherent sources under different SNR These algorithm include: AIC,MDL and EGM
+* Examing the effectiveness of different algorithms in the case of non-coherent sources under different SNR
+* These algorithm include: AIC,MDL,BIC,HQ

-* experiment 2:
+experiment 2:

-(TO BE CONTINUE...)
+*　(TO BE CONTINUE...)